ssanj/Scoggle/README.md

 }
 ```

+_Note: any settings not mentioned in the project settings will be sourced from the default settings or user settings if they have been overridden.
 _Gotcha: remember that project settings are only active when you open the source directory as a Project not through File > Open._

 _When customising settings for Windows, remember to replace forward slashes with double backslashes._